 Selected students will commit to a two-year educational program, which includes 40 hours of didactic and 40 hours of clinical learning each year.
 Each student may receive a stipend of $400 per year ($800 total), subject to academic or institutional approval.
-The program will begin in September and run through May, beginning in 2018-19.
+The program began in September of 2018.
+The 2019-2020 year will begin in September and run through May.
 Students are expected to commit to the entire two-year program.

 Students will receive the distinction as an AHEC Scholar, which sets them apart from others in the competitive environment of health care.
 The experience as an AHEC Scholar will also give students a chance to interact with health care professionals and create an invaluable network for their future careers.